 Use Trail Guide to Learning when my kids were younger

 In my defense, Trail Guide to Learning wasn’t around when my kids were younger.
 If it had been, though, I’d have used it.
 Learning history through great books?
 Hands-on learning?
-Lesson plans written for me?
-Yeah, that’s my kind of curriculum.
+Having lesson plans written for me?
+Yes, please!

 Start Lexercise sooner

-We wasted so many years struggling with dyslexia.
-Josh endured more frustration than was necessary and lost too many years struggling to read.
-I tell everyone, if you even suspect that your child might have dyslexia, have them take the free online screening on the Lexercise site.
+We spent so much time struggling with dyslexia, and Josh endured more frustration than was necessary.
+I tell everyone, if you even suspect that your child might have dyslexia, have them take the free online dyslexia screening on the Lexercise site.
 At the very least, you’ll know what you’re dealing with.

-Josh progressed through the program so much more quickly than I expected and has seen amazing results.
-I wish we’d done it 5 years ago.
+Josh progressed through the program so much more quickly than I expected and experienced amazing results.
+I wish we’d done it five years earlier.

 Be an earlier riser

 Yes, I see you sitting there, in front of your computer screen, rubbing your eyes trying to see if you read that right.
 You did.
 As much trouble as I have dragging myself (and everyone else) out of bed early in the mornings, the day is so much more productive when I start early.

 Honestly, I like mornings.
 It’s just the getting up that I have trouble with.
 I wish I’d just gotten us all in the habit of getting up earlier when the kids were younger.

 That expression, the days go so slowly, but the years go so quickly is so very accurate.
 It’s hard to believe that we’re entering our 11th homeschooling year.
 I think, if I’d realized how fast the years were going to zoom by, I’d have at least made an effort to savor the days a bit more.